 Course content

-A VET industry specific course includes a full, nationally recognised AQF qualification, mandatory industry related workplace learning, and contributes towards the WACE as a WACE course instead of unit equivalence.
+A VET industry specific course includes a full, nationally recognised AQF qualification and mandatory industry-related workplace learning, and contributes towards the WACE as a WACE course instead of unit equivalence.
 The most current training packages are used in these courses and the courses are updated regularly as new versions of training packages are endorsed.
 Training packages can be accessed at www.training.gov.au (TGA).

 Units of competency